Digital-Defiance/chili-and-cilantro/docs/Developers.md

 You'll want access to the Auth0 admin interface, please contact Jessica Mulein for access.

 You can create an account using the Register endpoint.
 A Postman collection is available in the root directory, and you can join the Digital Defiance team on Postman to get access to the test collection.
+There is a registration page that is incomplete.

-In order to get an access token, you'll want to log in to the app on localhost:3000 and then visit [http://localhost:3000/api-access](http://localhost:3000/api-access) and copy your token from that page into the dev environment {{access_token}} variable in postman.
+After creating an account, in order to get an access token, you'll want to log in to the app on localhost:3000 and then visit [http://localhost:3000/api-access](http://localhost:3000/api-access) and copy your token from that page into the dev environment {{access_token}} variable in postman.
 You can then register or perform other actions on the site.

 # Rules/flow for Chili and Cilantro